slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 Trial most but only hire likable persons that «get shit done».

-Your goal in business should be to «fire» yourself and hire people who are better at your job than you are.
-To be a leader you must become a master at finding and hiring talent.
+Your goal should be to «fire» yourself and hire people who are better at your job than you are.
+Leaders must become masters at finding and hiring talent.

 - Two valid methods: hiring on culture contribution and hiring on culture matching.